almono/LaravelVueProject/README.md

 - In the main directory run ```docker compose build --no-cache``` and after it has finished building ```docker compose up -d```
 - Inside the php container make sure you run the laravel migrations ```php artisan migrate``` ( ```php artisan migrate:install``` in case the previous did not work )
 - After that generate APP token with ```php artisan key:generate``` and ```php artisan jwt:secret``` ( might require config clear with ```php artisan config:clear``` )
+- Optional: You might have to run ```php artisan storage:link``` command to ensure the storage logs are linked correctly

 Your project should be available under these URLs:
 - Frontend http://localhost:5137